spember/gr8conf-2012-workshop/Instructions.md

 First off, when creating a new Backbone object, one 'extends' a from a base type, like so:

-    var keyword = new Backbone.Model.extend({options});
+    TM.Models.Keyword = new Backbone.Model.extend({options});

 The extend method accepts an options parameter, which is a normal JS object that contains additional functionality.
 A base Backbone object inherits quite a bit of functionality, but the options parameter can override anything you wish.
-For example, each Backbone object contains a contsructor method called 'initialize' which is empty by default.
+For example, each Backbone object contains a constructor method called 'initialize' which is empty by default.

 Below are listed some important features and methods from each object type

 ### [Models](http://backbonejs.org/#Model)

 Models typically act as a direct mapping from an object on your server to one in your UI.
-Each Backbone model knows how to access it's mapped Model (by default via a pure REST implementation) and allows a range of functionality, including performing client-side validation of objects.
+Each Backbone model knows how to access its mapped Model (by default via a pure REST implementation) and allows a range of functionality, including performing client-side validation of objects.

 #### fetch({options})
 The fetch method pulls information from the server and updates the model with any new data.
 If data has been changed, a 'changed' event is fired from this object.
 The options parameter allows for 'success' and 'error' callback methods.